-A backup of municipal networks and systems is the best way to avoid data loss and can be invaluable if a catastrophic event such as a ransomware attack, fire, theft, natural disaster, server crash, or user error occurs.
+A backup of municipal networks and systems is one way to avoid data loss and can be invaluable if a catastrophic event such as a ransomware attack, fire, theft, natural disaster, server crash, or user error occurs.
 Municipalities can protect their networks from ransomware by keeping regular backups of their systems offsite.
-Regular backups are one of the easiest and least expensive cyber security precautions that a municipality can take to mitigate the risks of an incident involving data loss.
+Regular backups is one of the simplest cyber security precautions that a municipality can take to mitigate the risks of an incident involving data loss.
 A backup is a stored copy of important municipal data and systems, which can be recovered if the original data is lost or corrupted.
+Municipalities must keep in mind that attackers are savvy, and they may also compromise backups as well i.e., if backups are on the same network or the connection between the backup and your network does not have the right level of controls.
 Municipal governments should ensure that all important data and systems are routinely backed up.
 Backups should be encrypted so that they are protected from ransomware.

 Municipal governments should also maintain their backup at a secure off-site location and make sure to backup all data that is stored in the cloud as well.
 Also, just as important as the backup itself, is the periodic testing of backups to ensure that data can be restored.
+Annual testing for critical applications should also be considered.
 Backup systems can be stored on-premises using an external hard-drive or flash drive, or off-site using a cloud provider.
-Having one back-up copy is not sufficient - to be safe it is advised to enable two backup options with at least one copy off-site or on a different server in case of an on-premise disaster or outage.
+Having one back-up copy is not sufficient - to be safe it is advised to enable two backup options with at least one copy off-site or on a different server in case of an on-premises disaster or outage.
 It is important to note that while most municipal governments regularly back up their systems, employees are less likely to back up their local drives or mobile devices.
 To prevent the loss of data in the event of a cyberattack, municipal governments should require employees that use mobile devices such as smartphones, tablets, and laptops to routinely perform full backups of data and program files.